-How to create a Risk Management Plan
+How to create a Risk Management Plan – Risk Management in Construction

 When creating a risk plan, at least five areas must be fully addressed: Risk Identification, Risk Assessment, Risk Control, Risk Management Implementation and Monitoring.
 In the identification stage, experienced project consultants outline all possible risks that can affect the construction project and then proceed to quantify them based on probability and severity.
 After this assessment, a plan to control each risk is drawn, the actions in this plan should be feasible and based on industry standards; again this requires a good level of industry experience.
 Next, this plan is communicated to relevant stakeholders in the project for implementation and monitoring.

 A risk management plan is compulsory for certain council projects, government projects, and projects managed by Tier 1 & 2 contractors; you should have them for all your construction projects.
 When properly done, a risk management plan greatly increases your chances of project tenders, project management certifications and contract awards.
 A history of projects with an effective risk plan proves that your business is capable of managing risks encountered.
 It is therefore very important that you get your risk management plan from qualified and experienced consultants.

 We at “Solution for Construction” offer the best assistance with Project Risk Management either as a single service or part of a holistic Project Management Plan.
 We apply our vast expertise in managing both personal and commercial projects; new construction and renovations; to provide you with tailored Risk Management Plans that meet your project needs.